trueberryless/the-thinking-hub/src/content/posts/creative-thinking.md

 Despite the evidence that engineering is inherently creative, many people in technical disciplines genuinely believe they possess zero creativity.
 This belief system can be traced back to a romanticized tradition of how we view "creatives," which manifests in two specific phenomena that damage our self-image as engineers.

 The first phenomenon is the distortion of creativity by popular media.
 In movies, TV series, books, and graphic novels, "creative people" are depicted as fundamentally different from the rest of the species.
 To make them easily identifiable to audiences, they are forced into rigid stereotypes.
-They work in "creative professions"—usually creating cultural artifacts like paintings or fashion—and are portrayed as eccentric, unusual characters.
+They work in "creative professions" — usually creating cultural artifacts like paintings or fashion — and are portrayed as eccentric, unusual characters.
 They have exaggerated traits: they are inattentive, easily distracted, messy, perhaps introverted and brooding, or wildly extroverted and manic.

-This creates a role model for creativity that most engineers cannot—and do not want to—identify with.
+This creates a role model for creativity that most engineers cannot — and do not want to — identify with.
 This idea that creativity is the exclusive domain of art and design is called the **Art Bias**.
 It is a cognitive distortion.
 Unlike some biases that have evolutionary biological roots, the Art Bias is socially constructed.
 It is essentially a societal misunderstanding, but one with damaging consequences.

 There are even studies showing that we subconsciously rate the work of creative people as "better" or "more valuable" if the artist acts eccentrically.
 This is a direct result of this misrepresentation.
 We have turned a stereotype into a prejudice.
 If you are a tidy, logical, punctual engineer, society tells you that you don't fit the "creative" costume.